NCHS-CS/nchs-cs.github.io/advanced-topics/final-project/index.md

 We will start on the final project after Tic Tac Toe.
 Assume earliest start would be **week 12** (2025-03-16).
 We have at most until **week 24** to complete all activities; which will be 12 weeks.

-You will break your task list down into weekly goals with the following high level milestone goals for the overall project.
+Your task **must** have weekly goals.
+You can update these each week but the initial version will remain in your Project Proposal.

 1. Project Proposal Phase 1 - Week ?
 2. Project Proposal Phase 2 - Week ?
 3. [Design Document](design-document.md)
 4. Mid-point demo & peer review
+5. Completion - Demo & Final Code

 ###  2.2. <a name='Rubric'></a>Rubric

-Sure!
-Here are three separate tables, each corresponding to one of the major categories:
+The following rubrics break out the assessment by different areas. __This is not yet complete and will have more updates for 2025__

-####  2.2.1. <a name='Functionality50'></a>**Functionality (50%)**
+####  2.2.1. <a name='Functionality50'></a>Functionality (50%)

 | **Criteria**               | **Exemplary (100%)** | **Satisfactory (80%)** | **Not Yet (60%)** | **Unassessable (0%)** |
 |---------------------------|----------------------|------------------------|-------------------|------------------|